KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 5.
 Powers and Duties.

-The direction, management, and general supervision of the affairs of the Association and control and disposition of its properties and funds are vested in the Board of Directors.
-The Board of Directors shall perform the duties prescribed by these Bylaws and by the parliamentary authority adopted by the Association in Article 9.
+and disposition of its properties and funds are vested in the Board of Directors.
+The Board of Directors

-The Board of Directors shall fix the place of meetings and make recommendations to the Association.
+Association.
 The Board is subject to the orders of the Association.
-None of its acts shall conflict with action taken by the Association.
+None of its acts shall conflict with action

 Section 6.
 Election and Terms.